 Wrap portions of baked stuffed shells with plastic wrap, place into an airtight bag or container, and freeze for up to 2 months.
 Thaw in the refrigerator prior to reheating.

-More Baked Pasta Recipes to Try:
+More Baked Pasta Recipes We Love

 - Italian Stuffed Shells and Meat Sauce